wilbowma/mttex/README.md

-# SeCCTeX
+# MTTex
-Welcome to the Secure and Correct Compilers TeX package.
+Welcome to the Meta-Theory LaTeX package.

-This package provides numerous macros and combinators for formatting multi-language meta-theory.
+This package provides numerous macros and combinators for formatting meta-theory---particularly multi-language compiler-correctness meta-theory.
 I use "combinator" to mean a macro that takes macros as inputs and defines new macros, or a macro that can be partially applied to produce a new macro.
 This README provides sections describing various aspects of the package.

+## Why MTTex
+Partly because it's a La*TeX* package for type-setting *m*eta-*t*heory, and partly because it's pronounced "Empty TeX".
+This package started because the prevailing method for writing papers in my lab was to copy and paste a file called "defs.tex" and modify it for the new project.
+I felt the patterns found in this file be abstracted, ideally to the point that "defs.tex" was practically empty.

 ## Table of Contents